 Shaping the Future of Retirement Advice & Member Engagement

-In this luncheon series we will discuss the evolving landscape of retirement income strategies, digital advice, and member outcomes.
-This is a timely opportunity to collaborate on how best to meet Retirement Income Covenant (RIC) responsibilities while enhancing member engagement, retention, and service delivery.
-Drawing on the latest industry-wide survey insights, we’ll explore the key challenges and opportunities super funds face—from regulatory uncertainty and technology gaps to member advice uptake and the digital shift in expectations.
-This event will highlight practical approaches to developing a cohesive, scalable member advice framework that supports a diverse membership base across age and financial complexity.
+In this luncheon series we discussed the evolving landscape of retirement income strategies, digital advice, and member outcomes.
+This was a timely opportunity to collaborate on how best to meet Retirement Income Covenant (RIC) responsibilities while enhancing member engagement, retention, and service delivery.
+Drawing on the latest industry-wide survey insights, we explored the key challenges and opportunities super funds face—from regulatory uncertainty and technology gaps to member advice uptake and the digital shift in expectations.
+This event highlighted practical approaches to developing a cohesive, scalable member advice framework that supports a diverse membership base across age and financial complexity.

-George Haramis, CEO & Co-Founder of the digital advice platform, moneyGPS & Craig Sankey, Head of Risk & Compliance at Industry Fund Services will bring deep experience and candid perspectives to the discussion, joined by a panel of fund executives at each briefing.
+George Haramis, CEO & Co-Founder of the digital advice platform, moneyGPS & Craig Sankey, Head of Risk & Compliance at Industry Fund Services brought deep experience and candid perspectives to the discussion, joined by a panel of fund executives at each briefing.

-The discussion will focus on what “better outcomes” truly means, how advice can be positioned as a driver of long-term success, and the role of innovation in meeting the expectations of both members and employer clients.
-Join us to gain strategic insights and network with peers shaping the future of superannuation.
+The discussion focused on what “better outcomes” truly means, how advice can be positioned as a driver of long-term success, and the role of innovation in meeting the expectations of both members and employer clients.
+Members gained strategic insights and networking opportunities with peers who were shaping the future of superannuation.

 Guest speakers